aurae-runtime/environment/README.md

 make            # Compile and install aurae and auraed
 ```

-NOte that if you would like to do all of the above commands in one go you can also
+Note that if you would like to do all of the above commands in one go you can also
 run,
 ```bash
 make all